 0300 303 1018

+Compass?
+Any other relevant organisations to add here?
 Appendix 3 – Apprenticeships and Employer-Based Programmes

 Apprenticeships

 TACC will no longer offer training for apprenticeships wef 31/10/23.
 TACC works with one employer Thurrock Council.
 Line managers are issued with and asked to read our Safeguarding, Health & Safety and Equality, Diversity and Inclusion policies.
 Line managers/mentors are asked to familiarise themselves with the safeguarding, accident, near-miss and Prevent reporting and escalation processes.
 We also offer safeguarding advice and signposting to employer staff involved with the apprentice.